milesturin/SDL2-Falling-Sand-Game/README.md

 # SDL2-Cellular-Automata

-A [Falling Sand](https://en.wikipedia.org/wiki/Falling-sand_game) game written in C++ using SDL2.
-It can simulate millions of pixels at once without experiencing any performance bottlenecks, and supports physical and alchemical reactions between elements.
-It is designed such that new elements can be easily added.
+A [Falling Sand](https://en.wikipedia.org/wiki/Falling-sand_game) game written in C++ and utilizing SDL2.
+It can simulate millions of pixels at once with a steady framerate, and supports physical and alchemical reactions between materials.
+Materials are defined modularly such that they can be easily added and removed.

 ![General Functionality Demo](/general_demo.gif)
+(click to expand)

 ![Density and Texture Demo](/density_demo.gif)